ExpDev07/commy/README.md

 ### Prerequisites

-You will need to download Maven, as the modules commy-spigot and commy-bungee needs to be shaded with their respective plugins.
+You will need to download Maven, as the modules _commy-spigot_ and _commy-bungee_ needs to be shaded with their respective plugins.

 ### Installing

 Your IDE most likely comes with maven pre-installed (like IntelliJ), but if it  doesn't you can [manually download Maven from here](https://maven.apache.org/download.cgi).

+Add commy to your pom.xml file. **Note:** If you are making a Spigot plugin, use _commy-spigot_.
+If you are making a BungeeCord plugin, use _commy-bungee_.

 ## Examples